-The inspector viewed details of training completed by carers; it was noted that they are required to complete induction training, a range of mandatory training and training specific to the needs of individual service users.
+The inspector viewed details of training completed by carers; it was noted that they are required to complete induction training, a range of mandatory training and training specific to the needs of individual people supported.

-The agency's policies and procedures in relation to safeguarding adults and whistleblowing were reviewed.
-The 'Safeguarding' policy and procedure provided information and guidance in accordance with the required standards.
-The policy has been updated in line with the Department of Health, Social Services and Public Safety Northern Ireland (DHSSPSNI) updated adult safeguarding guidance issued in July 2015 ('Adult Safeguarding Prevention and Protection in (Partnership').
+The agency's procedures in relation to safeguarding adults and whistleblowing were reviewed.
+The 'Safeguarding' procedure provided information and guidance in accordance with the required standards.
+The procedure has been updated in line with the Department of Health, Social Services and Public Safety Northern Ireland (DHSSPSNI) updated adult safeguarding guidance issued in July 2015 ('Adult Safeguarding Prevention and Protection in (Partnership').
 The agency has highlighted the identification and role of an Adult Safeguarding Champion.

 The agency maintains a record of referrals made to the Health and Social Care Trust (HSCT) safeguarding team and other relevant stakeholders relating to alleged or actual incidences of abuse.
-Documentation viewed and discussions with the manager indicated that the agency has made no referrals in relation to adult protection matters since the previous inspection.